Roth solo 401(k): What it is and who should get one

 What is a Roth solo 401(k)?

 A Roth solo 401(k) is a special kind of solo 401(k) account that allows participants to make after-tax contributions.
-The biggest benefit is that the contributions can grow on a tax-free basis and then be withdrawn tax-free at retirement, if the account holder meets certain criteria such as reaching age 59 ½ and having the account open for at least five years.
+The biggest benefit is that the contributions can grow on a tax-free basis and then be withdrawn tax-free after age 59 ½, so long as the account’s been open for at least five years.
 So if you use a Roth solo 401(k), you’ll never have to pay taxes again on your contributions and earnings.

 Employer contributions, however, must be made to a traditional solo 401(k) account, not the after-tax Roth portion of the account.

-One key difference between the Roth solo 401(k) plan and other self-employed retirement plans is that employees can contribute all of their salary up to the annual maximum, and they’re not limited to the 25 percent cap with other plans.
+One key difference between the Roth solo 401(k) plan and other self-employed retirement plans is that employees can contribute all of their salary up to the annual maximum, and they’re not limited to the 25 percent cap other plans impose.
 For example, if you have a side gig and earn just $16,000 doing it, you could hide it all away in a Roth solo 401(k) each year.
-With other plans you might be able to contribute as little as $4,000, so that’s a big bonus with the solo 401(k).
+With a Roth IRA, you are limited to a yearly contribution limit of $7,000 in 2024 and 2025, a mere fraction of what you can save in a Roth solo 401(k).

-It’s important to note that employee contributions across all your 401(k) accounts cannot exceed the annual cap, $20,500 (in 2022) for those under age 50 or $27,000 for older workers.
-But even if you’ve hit that limit, you could still make an employer contribution to your Roth solo 401(k), if you have profits from your side gig, up to the combined annual limit there ($61,000 for those under age 50 in 2022), which also includes any matching funds from a main employer.
+It’s important to note that employee contributions across all your 401(k) accounts cannot exceed the annual cap, $23,000 in 2024 and $23,500 in 2025, for those under age 50 with an additional amount of $7,500 for workers over 50.
+But even if you’ve hit that limit, you could still make an employer contribution to your Roth solo 401(k), if you have profits from your side gig, up to the combined annual limit there ($69,000 in 2024 and $70,000 in 2025, for those under age 50), which also includes any matching funds from a main employer.

 Who should consider opening a Roth solo 401(k)?